jsonld-io/jsonld-io.github.io/README.md

-This is a collection of community driven JSON-LD @context files.
+This is a collection of JSON-LD @context files.

 * [Atom feeds](http://feeds.json-ld.io/)